 Our strategic supporters who have played a vital role along the way include: North Somerset Council and The North Somerset Enterprise Agency, Business West, Bristol and Bath Regional Capital, Bath and North East Somerset Council, Bristol City Council, South Gloucestershire Council, St John’s Hospital, Ashley Community Housing, Bates Wells Braithwaite LLP, and SETsquared.

-Photo, left to right: Prof Dimo Dimov, SEIP Director; Dirk Rohwedder, Head of the School of Social Entrepreneurs Dartington; Prof Veronica Hope Hailey, Vice-President (Strategic Corporate Engagement); Peter Steel, Chair of Trustees, CVS South Gloucestershire; Michelle Virgo, Business Development Manager, School of Social Entrepreneurs, Dartingon; Brian Prescott, Bath SETsquared Centre Manager.
+Photo, left to right: Prof Dimo Dimov, SEIP Director; Dirk Rohwedder, Head of the School of Social Entrepreneurs Dartington; Prof Veronica Hope Hailey, Vice-President (Strategic External Engagement); Peter Steel, Chair of Trustees, CVS South Gloucestershire; Michelle Virgo, Business Development Manager, School of Social Entrepreneurs, Dartingon; Brian Prescott, Bath SETsquared Centre Manager.